suchimitha/just-the-docs/docs/configuration.md

 ```

 ## 3. xeroInvoice
-It is an instance of the Invoice class.
+It is an instance of the Invoice wrapper class.
 To Create/Insert customer we should pass values to variables which are needed.
-For all xeroInvoice variables you can refer [here]({{ site.baseurl }}{% link docs/InvoiceOperations/InvoiceOperations.md %})
+For all Invoice variables you can refer [here]({{ site.baseurl }}{% link docs/InvoiceOperations/InvoiceOperations.md %})
 ```yaml
 Ex: bw_xero_api01.BreadwinnerAPI.Invoice inv = new bw_xero_api01.BreadwinnerAPI.Invoice();
     inv.CustomerId=’Test Customer’;